A bound for the exterior product of $S$-units: Introduction

 \section{Introduction}

 Let $k$ be an algebraic number field, $k^{\times}$ its multiplicative group of nonzero elements, and $h : k^{\times} \rightarrow [0, \infty)$ the absolute, logarithmic, Weil height (or simply the {\it height}).
-In an earlier paper \cite{akhtari2016} we proved inequalities that compared the size of the regulator of $k$, or of an $S$-regulator, with the product of heights of a maximal collection of multiplicatively independent units, or $S$-units.
-In the present paper we prove analogous inequalities for a collection of independent $S$-units that is not assumed to be maximal.
+In \cite{akhtari2016} we proved inequalities that compare the size of an $S$-regulator with the product of heights of a maximal collection of independent $S$-units.
+If $k \subseteq l$ are both number fields the results in \cite{akhtari2022} extend inequalities of this sort to the multiplicative group of relative units.
+In the present paper we prove analogous inequalities for the exterior product of a collection of independent $S$-units that is not a maximal collection.

 At each place $v$ of $k$ we write $k_v$ for the completion of $k$ at $v$.
 We use two absolute values $\|\ \|_v$ and $|\ |_v$ from the place $v$.
 The absolute value $\|\ \|_v$ extends the usual archimedean or non-archimedean absolute value on the subfield $\Q$.
 Then $|\ |_v$ must be a power of $\|\ \|_v$, and we set